 Challenge statements: Identifying specific challenges is a good way of setting out what innovation needs to achieve.
 The challenge statements should be shared widely, both within the project team and to the wider organisations.

 Sources of ideas: This process should be as open as possible: ideas can come from anywhere and anyone.
 They need to be shared, reviewed and refined to make sure that they will meet the project requirements.
 No idea should be immediately rejected, and a record of all ideas and their pros and cons should be kept as these can often trigger new or hybrid ideas that will be more effective than the original.

 Delivery team: Ideas that meet the criteria for further investigation and investment pass through into the delivery stage.
 This will require a wide range of skills, which are unlikely to sit entirely within one person.
 We advocate a team of at least three people, who could be classified as follows:

 - The idea owner, and often the originator of the idea

 - The Chief Technology Officer, responsible for providing the technical skills to turn the idea into reality

 - The integrator.
 Often overlooked, the integrator turns the idea into a business by connecting the dots – and making it happen.

 A November 2019 survey by UKWIR (UK Water Industry Research) of industry executives showed that innovation is important or extremely important for everyone (100 per cent said so).
 I don’t know how the questions were worded, but I saw very little reference to culture or organisational flexibility in the findings.
 In my experience, these are the crucial ingredients for creating an innovative culture: without them the technology barely matters.

 In short, innovation is about having the right people in the right jobs, listening to them and encouraging them when they make the case for change.
-When it makes sense, companies should be open to implement these suggestions.
+When it makes sense, companies should be open to test and implement these suggestions.